 Human-Centered Design systems such as Design Thinking have swept the global business world and helped many companies improve their ability to innovate.
 Yet the way Design Thinking is often implemented focuses on individual desires and needs but can underestimate the powerful influence that our communities have on our behavior.

+Much of the business press focuses on big, world-changing innovations—disruptive innovations that will revolutionize markets.
+But Novo Nordisk, USAA, LEGO, Sherwin Williams, and others show that there’s a better, lower-risk path to innovation success.
 Instead of betting big on risky, unproven ideas, these companies put together portfolios of tightly coordinated complementary innovations.
 Individually, each innovation is low risk and (often) low cost.
-But if done well they add up to a significant and sustainable competitive advantage.
-In this talk, Robertson will show how leading companies use this powerful innovation strategy and share the techniques and disciplines that any company can adopt to boost their innovation success.
+But if done well they combine into a significant and sustainable competitive advantage.
+In this talk, Robertson will show how to use this powerful innovation strategy, and share the techniques and disciplines that any company can adopt to boost their innovation success.